Duke Kunshan University: Admissions

 Duke Kunshan University admitted its first undergraduate students as part of the Class of 2022.
 Significantly exceeding its original target of 1,500 applicants, the university received a total of 3,143 applications for an estimated 225 first-year spots, including 2,551 applications from China and 332 from the United States.
 There were 80 countries represented in the applicant pool, including Kazakhstan, South Korea, Pakistan, and Ethiopia.

 In March 2025, DKU admitted 550 students from a pool of 11,884 total applicants, making the acceptance rate about 5%, a selectivity similar to the 4.8% acceptance rate at Duke University.
 Of those applications, 165 international students were chosen from a pool of 5,882, and 385 Chinese students from a pool of 6,002.
 For the Class of 2029, DKU received an unprecedented number of international applications, making this cycle the most rigorous.

 All undergraduate applications for Duke Kunshan are submitted using the Common Application.
 Students applying to Duke University can also check a box on the Duke application to apply for admission to Duke Kunshan University.
 International students, including those from the United States, typically submit transcripts, SAT or ACT standardized test scores, and application essays.
-However, a test-optional policy is in effect for applications submitted in 2020 and 2021.
+However, a test-optional policy was in effect for applications submitted in 2020 and 2021.

 Students can apply separately to each of DKU's five graduate programs.